Individualized Outcome Predictions for High Risk DLBCL Patients

 different responsivenes to chemotherapeutic agents.

-- The analysis of gene-expression profiles from RNA-expression chip arrays by correlation statistics leads to the distinction of several patient groups with different outcome prognosis (group future) (L1,L2>).
+- The analysis of gene-expression profiles from RNA-expression chip arrays by correlative classification (heatmaps) leads to the distinction of several patient groups with different outcome prognosis (group future) in this patient stratification effort ( L1 L2).

-The calculated gene signatures are useful for patient stratification (Kaplan-Meier) and potential identification of malignancy associated metabolic pathways.
-They concern, however, inhomogeneus patient groups because they consist of survivors and non survivors.
-Consequently the analysis is only of limited value for individual patient therapy planning.
+Although the calculated gene signatures are useful for patient stratification (Kaplan-Meier) and for the potential identification of malignancy associated metabolic pathways, the so identified patient groups are inhomogeneus because they consist in variable proportion of survivors and non survivors.
+Stratification does therefore not permit individualized outcome predictions for patients as important prerequisite for individualized therapy planning at diagnosis.

-3. Results: The predictive identification of individual high risk patients is possible for the data of both studies (fig.1) (L3, L4).
-Predictive (fig.2) and prognostic (fig.3) classification patterns are different.
+3. Results: The predictive identification of individual high risk patients is possible for the data of both studies (fig.1) (L3 L4).
+Predictive (fig.2) and prognostic (stratified patient groups) (fig.3) classification patterns are different, as was expected.

-4. Conclusion: The metaanalysis of reported gene expression data by discriminating instead of correlating analysis permits the individualized pretherapeutic identification of the majority of high risk patients.
+4. Conclusion: The metaanalysis of reported gene expression data by discriminating instead of correlating analysis permits the individualized pretherapeutic identification of the majority of high risk patients at diagnosis.

 L1.
 Rosenwald A, Wright G, Chan WC, Connors JM, Campo E, Fisher RI, Gascoyne RD, Müller-Hermelink HK, Smeland EB, Staudt LM.
 The use of molecular profiling to predict survival after chemotherapy for diffuse large B-cell lymphoma.
 NEJM 346:1937-47(2002), ( chip data, patient data)